-We will ensure that staff are properly trained and supervised to support children's medical conditions and will be clear and unambiguous about the need to actively support children with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them in doing so.
-We will make arrangements for the inclusion of children in such activities with any adjustments as required unless evidence from a clinician such as a GP states that this is not possible.
+We will ensure that staff are properly trained and supervised to support pupils' medical conditions and will be clear and unambiguous about the need to actively support pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them in doing so.
+We will make arrangements for the inclusion of pupils in such activities with any adjustments as required unless evidence from a clinician such as a GP states that this is not possible.
 We will make sure that no child with a medical condition is denied admission or prevented from attending the school because arrangements for supporting their medical condition have not been made.
-However, in line with our safeguarding duties, we will ensure that all children's health is not put at unnecessary risk from, for example infectious disease.
+However, in line with our safeguarding duties, we will ensure that all pupils' health is not put at unnecessary risk from, for example infectious disease.
 We will therefore not accept a child in school at times where it would be detrimental to the health of that child or others.

-The school does not have to wait for a formal diagnosis before providing support for a child.
-In cases where a child's medical condition is unclear, or where there is a difference of opinion, judgements will be needed about what support to provide based on available evidence.
+The school does not have to wait for a formal diagnosis before providing support for pupils.
+In cases where a pupil's medical condition is unclear, or where there is a difference of opinion, judgements will be needed about what support to provide based on available evidence.
 This would normally involve some form of medical evidence and consultation with parents/carers.
 In cases of conflicting evidence some degree of challenge may be necessary to ensure that the right support can be put in place.
-These discussions will be led by the Welfare Officer in consultation with parents, health professionals, class teacher, DSL and SENDCo if necessary.
+These discussions will be led by school Inclusion Leader and if necessary an IHP will be written and implemented in conjunction with the parent/carers by the Welfare Officer.